maartenpaauw/model-states-for-filament-docs/README.md

     ->label('State');
 ```

-When using the `StateGroup` component, this plug-in will automatically generate a label for the current state.
+When utilizing the `StateGroup` component, this plug-in will automatically generate a label for the current state.
 If
-you want to have a custom label, you can implement the `HasLabel` interface.
+you desire a custom label, you can implement the `HasLabel` interface.

-Because the `StateGroup` component is based on the `Group` component, all the familiar `Group`
+Because the `StateGroup` component is based on the `Group` component, all the familiar `Group` modifiers can be used (
-modifiers can be used (e.g. `label()`).
+e.g., `label()`).

 > [!TIP]
 > More information about groups can be found on the official